 Final words: what to consider ASIDE from pricing

 While pricing is extremely important to consider, its just as important to consider the features of any given software, and how they will help you accomplish your business goals.
 Signing up for the cheapest email marketing tool available might save you a ton of money… but if it simply cant do what’s necessary to grow your business, then perhaps its not saving you a ton of money but costing your business thousands of dollars a year instead.
 The features and capabilities of any given email marketing tool is probably more important to consider than pricing.

 That being said, before even looking at any solutions, it can be helpful to jot down a handful of features that your business needs or values.
 For instance, lets say that you need an email marketing tool with strong marketing automation and perhaps a landing page builder to build your email list.
 With that in mind, look for the tools that excel in the area of marketing automation, as well as email marketing tools with landing page builders.

 Evaluating software based on specific criteria this way can make sifting through the dozens of email marketing options much more manageable.

-For the pricing of all email marketing software discussed in the post, the most affordable tier plans were discussed.
+For the software discussed in this email marketing software price comparison guide, the most affordable tier plans were discussed.
 For example, if an email marketing tool has a starter tier, a professional tier, and an enterprise tier plan, the starter tier would be the only plan taken into consideration.
 However, if when analyzing pricing for relatively high subscriber counts for any given tool, if the tool requires that you upgrade to the next tier plan for that number of subscribers, that next tier’s pricing would be taken into account.

 *For most affordable email marketing solutions discussion, pricing affordability “rank” was determined by adding up 10 pricing points for at each tool’s subscriber count from 500-5000 subscribers in 500 subscriber intervals for 20 popular email marketing tools.
 The total values for these tools were compared to determine which software is “most affordable”.